Lor-Saba/Code-Injector/README.md

 ## Files

-Each rule can have a list of files.
+Each rule can contain a list of files.

-While typing the file path an icon should appear on the right side of the input area indicating whether the file is remote or local and it's type (js/css/html) in blue.
+While typing the file path, an icon should appear on the right side of the input area indicating whether the file is remote or local and it's type (js/css/html) in blue.
 If the file extension is not recognized as one of the 3 types mentioned above then the icon will show a red "X" on the edge and the file won't be injected.

 >**Note:**